 30+ Creative Easter Egg Hunt Ideas for Celebrating the Holiday at Home

 Waking up on Easter morning, putting on their fanciest pastels, and heading to an Easter egg hunt is an integral part of the magic of Easter for many kids.
-But, in the anything-but-typical age of coronavirus, virtually all of the community Easter egg hunts that kids look forward to all year have been canceled (or made virtual) to ensure social distancing.
+But this year, many community Easter egg hunts that kids look forward to all year have been scaled way down (or made virtual) to ensure social distancing.

-While we’re on our own this year, 2020 has taught us a lot about the power of our own creativity.
-Whether you've got a small apartment, a sprawling suburban backyard, or want to get your family and neighbors involved from afar, creating your own Easter Egg Hunt is a great way to bring some much needed holiday cheer to your crew.
+Well, this last year has taught us a lot about the power of our own creativity!
+Whether you've got a small apartment, a sprawling suburban backyard, or want to get your family and neighbors involved from afar, creating your own Easter Egg Hunt is a great way to bring holiday cheer to your crew.
 We’ve rounded up 33 creative Easter egg hunt ideas, plus fun egg stuffers that will help you to make this Easter one that your kids remember forever.

 Photo by Skitterphoto/Pexels